top of page

 Ice

 Do not use heat in the first few days of a soft tissue injury.
-If you do choose to use ice, never place it directly on your skin and use a barrier, like a damp tea towel, to protect your skin from a burn.
-Use the ice for around 15 minutes and apply every few hours.
+When using ice, never place it directly on your skin and use a barrier, like a damp tea towel, to protect your skin from a burn.
+A pack of frozen peas often makes a good ice pack as it can be mould to the body shape and area.

 *If you are diabetic or have diabetic neuropathy, or other issues with circulation or sensation you should not use ice.